 - If the membership can be purchased via a subscription, only active subscribers with this subscription will have a membership created.

-Clicking “Okay” will begin the import.
+Clicking “Grant access” will begin the import.

 You’ll be notified of the number of imported members as soon as the import completes.

-Important Notes ↑ Back to top
+Important notes ↑ Back to top

 Here are a few behaviors of which you should be aware while using this import wizard.